The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

 Lawful Good

 The goodness that descends from the heavens forms a great chain of being.
 All persons and creatures on this chain have a place in the order of the universe.
 The collective will of Good expands and preserves its principles through structure and order.
-Only by this way does the greatest good reach the greatest number.
-[74]
+Only in this way does the greatest good reach the greatest number.[73]

 Lawful Neutral

 Individuals of Lawful Neutral alignment work well in groups.
-They respect the decisions of their leader, and carry out any tasks ungrudgingly.
+They respect the decisions of their leader and carry out any tasks ungrudgingly.
 Morality matters less to them than obeisance to regulation and tradition.
-Rarely do they disobey the laws of their own, or of any other, group.
+Rarely do they disobey the laws of their own, or of any other group.
 They honor their word when given to the best of their ability, unless it is to their own detriment.

 Lawful Evil